Browse Our Services:

 Cat Bath & Brush out

-This service includes a de greasing bath, blow dry, full brush out, nails trimmed and ears cleaned.
+This service includes a full bath, blow dry, full brush out, nails trimmed, paw pad trim, ears cleaned and a Sanitary trim.

-A bath and brush out every 6 weeks will help significantly in reduction of shedding, and it will insure your cat will not become greasy and keeps the skin and coat healthy.
+A bath and brush out every 4, 6, or 8 weeks will help significantly in reduction of shedding, and it will insure your cat will not become greasy and keeps the skin and coat healthy & matt free.

 Lion Cut / Puss N Boots